 If you connect with one or both of your biological parents, you will get an extra result.
 You'll be able to see the Parental Inheritance view, which shows the contribution of your mother to your ancestry on one side and the contribution of your father to your ancestry on the other.
 We can't provide this view if you don't have a parent connected because while statistical or population-based phasing allows Ancestry Composition to sort out what you inherited from parent 1 and from parent 2, without at least one biological parent to compare against, the feature can’t determine if parent 1 is your mother or father.

-Can I use a sibling, aunt/uncle, or grandparent in place of a parent?
+Can I use a son/daughter, sibling, aunt/uncle, or grandparent in place of a parent?

 No, the Ancestry Composition algorithm can only close-relative phase when a biological parent is connected.
 You may be able to learn a little bit more about your ancestry, even if you are not connected with either of your parents through 23andMe, by looking at the location of segments in your Chromosome Painting or comparing compositions with your relatives.
 Learn more.